 If you are using a multi-material 3D printer, then 3D printing two materials at once will save you a lot of time, because the printer is doing double the work.
-Multi-material 3D printing shaves down post-processing and allows you to print-and-go.
-By printing multiple materials, whether different colors or different filaments all together, assembly and post-production processes are greatly reduced, as the printer has done a lot of the grunt work for you.
+Multi-material 3D printing shaves down post-processing and allows you to print and go.
+By printing multiple materials, whether different colors or different filaments altogether, assembly and post-production processes are greatly reduced, as the printer has done a lot of the grunt work for you.

 There are two different ways you can 3D print multiple materials, dependent on the type of printer you have.
 If you plan on frequently printing multiple materials at the same time then a printer with dual extrusion will be your best option.